Check the following questions to find out if this Master of Arts might be the one you are seeking.

 You successfully completed a bachelor’s programme (or equivalent) in economics, geography, political science or sociology that incited your interest in socio-economic development in the Global South?
 You gained first work experiences related to development by means of an internship or contracted employment?
 You wish to combine an interdisciplinary perspective on development with an individual disciplinary focus on one of three fields of development sociology and politics, advanced economics, or advanced geography?

 Development Studies in Bayreuth addresses contemporary challenges in global processes of socio-economic change from an interdisciplinary perspective.
 The programme focusses on the Global South by integrating universal, regional and local perspectives.
+You will benefit from the university's unique expertise in African affairs, but the study programme is not limited to this one global area.
 A model of study tailored to fit your interests, along with the University’s impressive network, and our small study groups provide the ideal conditions for personal and intellectual growth.

 Your Development Studies Team at the University of Bayreuth

 - Present students of Development Studies should not worry about the upcoming summer semester.
 Many things will still be different, but the faculty will definitely provide solutions for mandatory classes and necessary examinations.
 Please register online for the classes that you are interested in (CMlife & eLearning), so that lecturers can get in touch with you.

 - New weekly schedule for the Summer Term 2021